 I make it to the door and open it up with surprisingly little creaking or squeaking.
 However, the extra light that shines in the factory will be a dead giveaway that someone has entered.
 If there are any living people here, they’ll know it.

 The answer to your question is: Yes

 With the door open, I take a quick look around.
 Do I see any people?
 (Awareness, B: 8+2, R: 5, Success) Do I see any casualties?
 (Awareness, B: 6+2, R: 8, Fail)

 “Go your own way stranger,” I hear call out from in front of me.
 The light from me opening the door reveals a small antechamber with a concrete floor and time cards next to a punch machine hanging on the wall.
 Standing in front of the door is/are how many people?

 Random Value from List 2: One bearded elder flanked by two armed guards

 In the second it takes for their eyes to adjust to the light, I see an elderly man pointing back outside as if commanding me back out and two guards on either side with pistols drawn on me.
 It’s a good thing I’m not given to analysis paralysis.
 I’m just a coward, so I run.
 I slam the door back shut and stick the tire iron through the handles to effectively lock the doors from the outside.
 I whirl to the side of the doors so they can’t shoot me through them and wait for the inevitable onslaught of bullets.
 It doesn’t come.
 In fact, no one is trying to get out of the doors.
-WTF?
+Why not?

 I pull up my rifle and yell through the closed doors, “I don’t mean you any harm, but I need in that building.”